nibchat-ai/.github/profile/README.md

 ## Features

-- **PostgreSQL support** — swap SQLite for PostgreSQL by setting a single env var (`POSTGRESQL_DSN`); includes native vector search via `pgvector` for the knowledge base, with an automatic in-memory cosine-similarity fallback if the extension is not installed
-- **Flexible file storage** — uploaded files can be stored in the database (default, zero config), on the local filesystem (`FILE_STORAGE_PATH`), or in any S3-compatible bucket (`S3_BUCKET`) — AWS S3, Cloudflare R2, MinIO, Tigris
 - **Optional user authentication** — enable email/password login with `AUTH_ENABLED=true`; supports open registration or invite-only mode (`INVITE_ONLY=true`); conversations are scoped to the logged-in user and accessible from any device
 - **Knowledge base (RAG)** — drop `.txt`, `.md`, or `.pdf` files into a `knowledge/` folder; Nibchat indexes them at startup using OpenAI embeddings and gives the agent a built-in `search_knowledge` tool for semantic retrieval — no extra infrastructure, everything stored in the same SQLite database
 - **MCP-UI / MCP Apps rendering** — tool results that return interactive HTML UIs are rendered inline in the chat as sandboxed iframes; iframes can call tools back interactively via a built-in postMessage relay; UIs persist across conversation reloads